Iriana022/react-farm-management/README.md

 # React + Vite
+Farm Management App

+This project is a Farm Management application designed to help users track expenses, plan future objectives, and schedule events efficiently.
+Key features include:

+Expense tracking – monitor and manage farm-related expenses.

+Planning & goal setting – organize future plans and objectives for the farm.

+Calendar events – add and manage events using a calendar interface.

+The application is built with:

+React + Vite – for a modern, fast frontend.

+Material-UI – for a clean and responsive user interface.

+React Router – to experiment with routing and navigation.

+This project demonstrates practical skills in state management, UI design, and routing while providing a useful tool for farm management.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.